Newsletter Subscribe

 Sweet Bones

-Sweet Bones was set up to cater to vegan diets, so it only makes sense that this café-turned-bakery offers tasty gluten-free items too.
+Sweet Bones was specifically set up to cater to vegan diets, so it only makes sense that this cafe-turned-bakery offers tasty gluten-free items, too.
+Pick from creative, nutrient-rich options like burritos, nachos, smashed avo on GF toast, and burgers on GF buns.

-If you’re after gluten-free cakes in Canberra, Sweet Bones also does the occasional GF baked goods (think cinnamon buns and brownies) and can make gluten-free special occasion cakes on request - your guests won't know the difference!
+If you’re after gluten-free cakes in Canberra, Sweet Bones also occasionally makes GF baked goods (think cinnamon buns and brownies) and can make gluten-free special occasion cakes on request—your guests won’t know the difference!
+With two locations, it’s a welcome addition to the city’s gluten free food scene.

 8/18 Lonsdale Street, Braddon